 Pausing Netflix to place an order for Amazon Key In-Garage Delivery from the backseat of an Uber.

-Experiences like this exemplify a new normal into which most of us have settled comfortably: in work and life, we don’t have to go it alone if an app can help.
+Experiences like this epitomize a new normal into which most of us have settled comfortably.
+In work and life, we don’t have to go it alone if an app can help.

 Despite the fact that the phrase “there’s an app for that” originated as a joke, it’s not an exaggerated promise.